ampproject/amp-github-apps/test-case-reporting/README.md

 6. Run a local instance of PostgreSQL, or use the [Cloud SQL Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy)
    * While other database engines might work, this is developed using pg
+7. Run `npm run setup-db` to set up the database.
-7. Copy the `redacted.env` file to `.env` and modify the fields based on the username and password used for the database
+8. Copy the `redacted.env` file to `.env` and modify the fields based on the username and password used for the database

 Local Development